-Answer their questions: “Why am I here?” and “What’s in it for me?”
+As a presenter, you should answer answer their questions: “Why am I here?” and “What’s in it for me?”

 If they don’t see why your proposal is important, they won’t bother to listen.
 This makes your introduction the most crucial part of your sales presentations.
 It’s where you hook your audience and keep them interested.

 Here are five stages Monroe suggested to making audiences act on unresolved issues:

 How will you convince them to pay attention?

 Getting your audience’s attention is the first step in motivating them.
 Storytelling achieves this by providing them with stories that pique their interest.